Dennis C. Rose

 James R. Gilreath, Jr.

-Jim currently manages Rose Harrison & Gilreath’s real estate team where he routinely helps realtors, buyers, sellers and their lenders bring their Outer Banks real estate transactions to a successful conclusion.
-In addition, Jim and the firm have extensive experience assisting the interval ownership industry with their real estate needs on the Outer Banks.
+Jim currently manages Rose Harrison Gilreath & Powers real estate team where he routinely helps realtors, buyers, sellers and their lenders bring their Outer Banks real estate transactions to a successful conclusion.
+In addition, Jim and the firm have extensive experience assisting the interval ownership industry with their real estate needs on the Outer Banks when they need local experienced lawyers.

 Jim also manages the firm's estate administration (probate) and estate planning division.
 He has gained substantial experience as a court appointed administrator in navigating complex contested estates, and guardianships.
-Jim and his knowledgeable team work daily with our area Clerk of Court and its probate clerks to ensure your loved one’s North Carolina estate is handled timely, accurately, and with minimal stress to you and your family.
+Jim and his knowledgeable team work daily with our area Clerks of Court in Manteo and Currituck and their probate clerks to ensure your loved one’s North Carolina estate is handled timely, accurately, and with minimal stress to you and your family.

-Jim began his legal career as a prosecutor in the First Circuit Solicitor’s office in Orangeburg, South Carolina, where he prosecuted a broad range of crimes including serious felonies.
-In 2000, sensing a call to cross the border and return to the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who brought him on as the firm’s first associate.
-Jim cut his teeth in North Carolina working on a variety of matters from criminal to family law in the firm’s general practice, trying cases both jury and nonjury in both District and Superior Courts of the First District.
+Jim started as a lawyer in the First Circuit Solicitor’s office in Orangeburg, South Carolina as a prosecutor, where he handled a broad range of crimes including serious drug felonies.
+In 2000, sensing a call to cross the border as a lawyer on the Outer Banks, Jim contacted his fellow Washington and Lee alum, Peebles Harrison, who brought him on as the law firm’s first associate.
+Jim cut his teeth in North Carolina working on a variety of matters from criminal to family law in the firm’s general practice, trying cases, both jury and nonjury, in both District and Superior Courts of the First District.

 Jim resides in Manteo with his wife, Ashley, and two sons.
 Committed to his community and church.
 Jim currently serves as board member of the Community Care Clinic of Dare.
 Jim also serves as volunteer counsel to Outer Banks Sporting Events and routinely assists other non-profits with their legal needs.
 Previously Jim served as President of the Dare County Jaycees, Chairman of the Board of the Outer Banks Chamber of Commerce, and as a former member of the Manteo Rotary Club (past Rockfish Rodeo Chair).
 Jim and Ashley are both elders and youth group leaders at Roanoke Island Presbyterian Church.
 Outside the office, Jim enjoys hunting, fly fishing and running, having completed 7 marathons including two Boston Marathons.